 Leaving Silver City we take the first of many CDT alternates: the Walnut Creek Alternate.

 This alternate involves walking a road north out of town before rejoining the CDT 7.5 mi / 12 km later.
-It saves 3.9 mi / 6.3 km of walking which might not sound like a lot, but these small cuts add up over the course of a trail as long as the CDT.
+It saves 3.9 mi / 6.3 km of walking which might not sound like a lot, but these small cuts add up throughout a trail as long as the CDT.

-Immediately after rejoining the CDT we take our second alternate (we literally cross the CDT and continue onto another alternate), the Gila River Alternate.
-The Gila (as it is commonly called) is perhaps the most well-known of all the CDT alternates, but we'll talk more about the Gila tomorrow.
+Immediately after rejoining the CDT, we take our second alternate (we cross the CDT and continue onto another alternate), the Gila River Alternate.
+The Gila (as it is commonly called) is perhaps the most well-known of all the CDT alternates, but we’ll talk more about the Gila tomorrow.

 Shortly after starting the Gila Alternate, we walk through the domain of the CDT mountain hermit.
 Apparently, some guy lives up here in the foothills and talks hikers’ ears off.
 We don’t run into him, but there are signs of him everywhere.